eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 ```

 ### Agent stops typing
-When agent stops typing, the following response will be received
+When agent stops typing, the following response is received.
 ```swift
 [
     "eGainMessage": {